 Retrospectives are designed to capture an artist’s full potential, full creation, full being in a defined space.

 Memoirs function similarly.
 A full measure of an artist, between two covers.
 Francis Bacon in Your Blood differs.
-It is not the story of Francis Bacon so much as it’s the story of Bacon’s influence on another man, Michael Peppiatt (b.
-1941), a young journalist who became Bacon’s closest friend and biographer.
+It is not the story of Francis Bacon so much as it’s the story of Bacon’s influence on another man, Michael Peppiatt (born October 9, 1941), a young journalist who became Bacon’s closest friend and biographer.

 I had found not only a more exciting mode of life but an older man whom I admired increasingly for his freedom, vitality and artistic brilliance.
 What I needed, way beyond the flattery and luxury that I lapped up as a threadbare student, was a father figure.
 And in Francis I found him.

 I’m only trying to deform into truth, Francis says.
 ‘After all, photography has done so much, so how are you to make a portrait nowadays unless you can bring what’s called the facts of someone’s appearance more directly and more violently back on to the nervous system?
 You have to deform appearance into image.
 There it is.
 If I didn’t have to live, I wouldn’t let any of this out.

 Bacon’s need to live, to reach beyond photographs, to use deformed form to convey emotion is his distinction.
 His portraits deliver primal, unsheathed honesty at a corpuscular level.
 A mesmerizing, metastasized pain dripped into our blood through the eyes.

 “We get caught up again in a round of bars like mice on a treadmill without stopping until exhaustion sets in and we part, grey with fatigue and barely able to stand, at dawn.”
 Peppiatt brings us to Bacon’s Soho haunts, his relationships with artists like Lucian Freud, his heavily social and alcohol-fueled nights.1